gwinndr/YOLOv4-Pytorch/README.md

 ## How we got here
 Short story.
 After wrapping up my graduate degree, I had the entire summer off until starting a new job.
 Paradise got boring after about 2 weeks and I decided I needed something to do.
 That something was YOLO.

 This is not the first time I've implemented YOLO, but I couldn't share my other one so here we are.
-The nice thing about not being on a company's time, is that I could pretty much develop this "from the ground up".
-Without a time and money crunch, I could really take my time with certain things which is always a plus.
-Of course this can be a double edged sword because it's really easy to be lazy and do nothing all day when there's no one to wave money in your face.
+The nice thing about this time around, is that I could pretty much develop this "from the ground up".
+I could really take my time with certain things.
+Of course this can be a double edged sword because it's really easy to be lazy and do nothing all day when technically on vacation.

 Another nice thing, is this time around, I developed this alongside Alexey's Darknet.
 This was a good idea, as I discovered that I had actually done jitter wrong the first time around (Josh, you should fix this if you haven't).